motorang.com HOME SITEMAP BUMERANG MOTORRAD REISEN SCHRAUBEREIEN SONSTIGES [Suche] [Forum] [Shop]

 Here in the field, on a Yamaha XT 500 (click for bigger size 141 kB).

 By the way, BMW snow chains at Wunderlich are coming from Staudacher, too.
+Maybe a good address for checking prices, though Staudachers are happy to send an individual offer on your request.

 The snow chain is made a little bit longer than nesessary.
-If needed, you may shorten the side chains, or tighten them to the side chain with the springs provided.
+If needed, you may shorten the side chains, or tighten them to the side chain with the tighteners provided.
 Do this on both sides of the tire.

 As a roadside trick, you can use rubber rack straps, or a spring from an office lamp.

-Caution: DO NOT OVERSTRETCH THE SPRINGS !
+Caution: DO NOT OVERSTRETCH THE TIGHTENERS !

 Tighten the chain after a few kilometers drive, or if you hear the chain got loose.
 Loosening of the chain is a normal process, as it adjusts to the tire.